johentsch/ms3/docs/manual.rst

 This column expresses positions, otherwise accessible only as a tuple ``(mc, mc_onset)``, as a running count of quarter notes from the piece's beginning (quarterbeat = 0).
-If second endings are present in the score, only the last ending is counted in order to give authentic values to such a score, as if played without repetitions.
+If second endings are present in the score, only the second ending is counted in order to give authentic values to such a score, as if played without repetitions (third endings and more are also ignored).
 If repetitions are unfolded, i.e. the table corresponds to a full play-through of the score, all endings are taken into account correctly.